pooooz/GB-JavaScript-basics/README.md

 # JavaScript tasks
-*Alternate implementation in a branch with the same name*
+*Alternative implementation in a branch with the same name*